 Embassy of the Grand Duchy of Luxembourg in Andorra

-Ambassador with residence in Madrid: Mr. Jean GRAFF
+Ambassador with residence in Madrid: Ms Michèle PRANCHERE

-Honorary Consul with jurisdiction in the Principality of Andorra:
+Honorary Consul with jurisdiction over the Principality of Andorra: Mr Gilles SERRA

 Urb.
 Ermengol Serra 015, 2D